horse-country-tv/docs/docs/api/watchlist.md

 {
     "code": 400,
     "success": false,
-    "message": "'The content ID was not provided"
+    "message": "The content ID was not provided"
 }
  ```